nSpire-02/Python-Coding-HSG-NYT-Bestsellers/README.md

 The code convertes the dates in the library file to python format to make a comparison between the inputed dates and the library dates possible.
 The subset of books that reached number 1 in that specific month and year will be displayed sorted by date.

 * The fifth function is the search by publisher of the book.
-The program asks the user a string input and then returns the subset of books that fullfil the criteria (the program is not case sensitive).
+The program asks the user a string input and then returns the subset of books that fulfill the criteria (the program is not case sensitive).
 Each book of the subset will be displayed by alphabetic order in the following way: title, author and publisher.
 If the user chooses an invalid input the program will display an appropriate message.

 * After every search, the program will create a pdf file with a list of the subset of books that met the search criteria.
-The search function, search query, search item and number of results will be displayed in the first page of the pdf.
+The search parameters (search function, search query, search item and number of results) will be displayed on the first page of the PDF.

 The loop for the menu function was defined.
 The user can input "1", "2", "3", "4" and "5" to run the first, second, third, fourth and fifth function respectively.
 If the user chooses an invalid input the program will display an appropriate message.